 Q. How far ahead can I take classes that will apply to the coterm?

-A. Although University policy allows students to count courses towards a coterminal MA taken in the three quarters prior to the first graduate quarter, in most cases Public Policy will not approve courses taken more than two quarters back.
+A. The University policy allows students to count courses towards a coterminal MA taken in the three quarters prior to the first graduate quarter.
 All courses counting towards the master’s degree NOT considered core requirements must be approved by petition by the Public Policy Program.
 Please note, however, that units for a given course may not be counted to meet the requirements for more than one degree; that is, no units may be double-counted.
 NOTE: If you plan to use any courses from your undergraduate degree for your coterminal masters degree, you must move the course(s) before your undergraduate degree is conferred.
 Fill out the Coterm Course Approval Form to move your course(s) from your undergraduate to graduate career.
 For more information, see the Vice Provost for Undergraduate Education's website at: https://undergrad.stanford.edu/advising/student-guides/course-registration-degree-conferral-and-transferring-courses-between

 Q. How many students will be admitted to the coterminal program?

 A. Because of resource constraints the program will be highly selective.

 A. The detailed program description is available online.
 The Public Policy student services office is in Encina Hall, Room 104.